 The requirement to identify the UBOs can usually be fulfilled by instructing the customer to declare who the UBO is.
 The institution then takes "reasonable measures" to verify the declared identity, as the truthfulness of the data provided by the customer has not been verified.
 The verification involves a risk assessment based on independent and reliable sources, such as public sources, an extract from the trade register or confirmation of the party's declaration by an independent third party.
-An institution must always verify the identity of the UBO, regardless of the risk.
+Pursuant to Section 4(2) of the Wwft the institution is obliged to obtain an extract from the UBO register and to include it in the customer file.
+Verification cannot take place solely on the basis of the extract obtained.45 An institution must always verify the identity of the UBO, regardless of the risk.
 His/her identity must always be verified, but the method and depth of the verification will be risk-based.
-This means that more extensive measures are taken in the case of high-risk customers than low-risk customers.
+This means that more extensive measures are taken in the case of high-risk customers than lowrisk customers.
 The verification measures enable the institution to obtain sufficient information to convince itself of the identity of the UBO.
 In all cases the institution also checks whether the UBO is a PEP (Politically Exposed Person).